Malaa-tech/react-native-simple-line-chart/docs/interfaces/ActivePointConfig.md

 • `Optional` **borderColor**: `ColorValue`

-the border color for the active point
+the border color for the active point circle

 **`Default`**